tramel-woodard/react-16.9-starter/README.md

 ## Summary
 This is a React 16.9 starter application meant for anyone who needs to generate a quick proof of concept template for work or to begin work on a personal project.

+## Installation of Application

 ## Creation of Application
 (**NOTE:** These instructions assume that you have already installed Node.js and can access npm from your computer's command line.)

-This application can be generated from scratch by taking the following steps:
+This application can be created from scratch (without the create-react-app command line tool).

+This is so you'll have a better understanding of what goes into creating a React application.

+We will start by taking the following steps:

 ### Build your application directory
 Open your preferred command line interface (i.e. Terminal on Mac, Run CMD on Windows, Git Bash on Mac or Windows).
 Locate a preferred space on your computer and create the **react-16.9-starter** directory: